juanjfndz/Python_Examples/1. 3D_Pendulum/README.md

 ## Running the Simulation

-To run the simulation, simply run the `simple_pendulum_3d.py` file in your terminal using the following command:
+To run the simulation, simply run the .py file file in your terminal using the following command:

 ```
 python simple_pendulum_3d.py